The 5 best rental markets in North Carolina for investors & property managers in 2026

 Like other leading cities throughout the Carolinas, Greensboro has experienced steady population growth over the last decade, fueled by the city’s affordability, central location, and diverse economy.
 To accommodate this growth, Greensboro has seen a wave of new housing developments, including downtown, where the city is looking to increase residential density and boost foot traffic for local businesses.

-As a result of all of this development, with the apartment inventory in Greensboro increasing by 7% over the last five years according to RealPage Analytics, vacancy rates are slightly elevated.
+As a result of all of this development, with the apartment inventory in Greensboro increasing by 7% between 2020 and 2025, according to RealPage Analytics, vacancy rates are slightly elevated.
 However—unlike some of the other North Carolina rental markets on our list—rent growth has remained positive, making Greensboro an appealing option for investors and property managers looking to get a foot in the door within this thriving state.

 Greensboro, NC Rental Market Statistics